The Review Store:

 At the time this book was written, his wife Winnie had been

-for Mr. Palmer and his loss.
-Palmer also talks little of his fight with
+aches for Mr. Palmer and his loss.
+Palmer also talks little of his

 There is very little about his daughters as well, or his family life